5 Hall Street, Dennis Port, MA 02639 508-760-6219

 Author's Friday - Peter Abrahams

-is a multi-talented author, loved by both adults and young adults.
+Peter Abrahams is a multi-talented author, loved by both adults and young adults.
 With 25 novels to his credit, Abrahams has been a consistent award winner for books such as Nerve Damage and his 18 psychological thrillers, plus his New York Times best selling Echo Falls Mystery series for young adults.
 Under the pseudonym Spencer Quinn, he created the Chet and Bernie Mystery series with delightful Chet the dog as narrator.
 Finally, to add to his repertoire, Abrahams' first picture book, illustrated by Frank Morrison, is called Quacky Baseball, featuring a thumb-sucking duck named Thumby.
 Come and enjoy his insight.
+Registration is recommended.
+Please call the library at 508-760-6219.